-Plastic resin placed on the biting surfaces of molars to prevent bacteria from attacking the enamel and causing caries (cavities).
+A Dental Sealant is a thin coat of plastic resin brushed onto the biting surfaces of molars to prevent bacteria from attacking the enamel and causing decay